-Jonathan Koppell is dean of Arizona State University’s Watts College of Public Service & Community Solutions and is the Lattie and Elva Coor Presidential Chair in the School of Public Affairs.
+Cynthia A. Lietz is interim dean of the Watts College of Public Service and Community Solutions and president's professor in the School of Social Work at Arizona State University.

 Lietz is a seasoned college administrator having served in a variety of roles including associate dean, vice dean, and most recently, interim dean of Watts College.
 She is proud to lead a community of faculty, staff, students and community members who are committed to working together to address challenges facing our society.
 The need for effective, evidence-based public service has never been more clear.

 Lietz is also an active scholar who conducts research that informs strengths-based practice with youth and their families.
 Specifically, she applies the construct of resilience to family systems examining the ways family units cope with and grow stronger despite trauma, loss and other challenges.
 This includes looking at the strengths (e.g. empathy, social support, spirituality) and the adaptation process that helps young people and their families overcome adversity.